juwangvsu/LDLS/readme_ldls_data.txt

 image coordinate is Y/z
 sensor setup: https://www.cvlibs.net/datasets/kitti/setup.php

-tf from base to cam: (this go to the TR section of kitti calib file) rosrun tf tf_echo husky6/base husky6/forward_color_optical_frame this convert base frame to cam frame, or it convert a cam frame point to base frame point, so to transform a base frame point p_b to cam frame p_c, we must use
+tf from base to cam:
+rosrun tf tf_echo husky6/base husky6/forward_color_optical_frame
+this convert base frame to cam frame, or it convert a cam frame point to base frame point, so to transform a base frame point p_b to cam frame p_c, we must use